TOC Policy Positions Revised and approved by TOC Board as of July 21, 2021

-Section II.Enhancing the Natural and Built Environment
+Section II: Enhancing the Natural and Built Environment

 7. The Outdoor Circle supports the prohibition of billboards and other forms of off-site advertising.

 Supporting Statement: ● TOC is founded in 1912 with a campaign to rid billboards from the state. ● In 1927, after a 14-year campaign that began with reaction to free-standing signs on Diamond Head, Punchbowl, and Pali Highway and at the entrance to Manoa Valley, TOC was responsible for legislation banning billboards throughout the Territory of Hawaii, the first such law in the United States. ● In 2004, TOC joined with the City and County of Honolulu in the “Save our Skies” campaign which successfully upheld in federal court the ban on aerial advertising. ● In 2006, TOC successfully advocated for passage of mobile advertising limitations to be added to the State of Hawaii outdoor advertising statute. ● In 2003 and again in 2014, TOC successfully opposed a City & County proposal to institute advertising on the sides of buses. ● Since TOC successfully acquired and closed down the last operating billboard company in Hawaii in 1926, the organization has consistently advocated against all types of off-site advertising.
 TOC’s vigilance in prohibiting off-site advertising throughout the state has kept Hawaii one of only 4 states that prohibit this form of advertising clutter, which is a type of visual pollution and blight.
 Continued advocacy will be required to protect the State of Hawaii from encroachment of off-site advertising in the future.

 8.The Outdoor Circle advocates for legislation to strengthen the control of signs and signage clutter in Hawaii.

-● In 1957, TOC spearheaded enactment of a Sign Ordinance for the City & County o0f Honolulu to control the size and location of all signage. ● In 2008, TOC developed a signs brochure that was distributed to sign companies and others, to educate them about both permitted and prohibited types of signage. ● In 2017, TOC advocated to prevent passage of a “Commercial Sponsorship Bill” allowing unsightly signage in City Parks and Facilities.
+Supporting Statement: ● In 1957, TOC spearheaded enactment of a Sign Ordinance for the City & County of Honolulu to control the size and location of all signage. ● In 2008, TOC developed a signs brochure that was distributed to sign companies and others, to educate them about both permitted and prohibited types of signage. ● In 2017, TOC advocated to prevent passage of a “Commercial Sponsorship Bill” allowing unsightly signage in City Parks and Facilities.
 The bill unfortunately passed but TOC continues to collaborate with the City administration on its implementation to mitigate negative potential effects. ● Since the passage of the 1957 Sign Ordinance, TOC has been a community watchdog for obtrusive signs and has been consulted many times by individuals, community groups and government agencies for its opinion and input on the quality and appropriateness of proposed signs. ● For decades, TOC has served as a clearinghouse for community complaints about potential illegal signs, and regularly follows up with sign enforcement officials to correct these when necessary. ● Although there are few restrictions on the display of political signs on private property, TOC has developed guidelines for their display and periodically reminds and encourages candidates to follow them.

 10. The Outdoor Circle advocates for the placement of utility wires underground in urban areas and on main streets of suburban communities.

-● TOC advocates undergrounding not only for visual enhancement but also to minimize street tree damage by utility companies trying to protect overhead wires.
+Supporting Statement: ● TOC advocates undergrounding not only for visual enhancement but also to minimize street tree damage by utility companies trying to protect overhead wires.
 TOC has supported successful undergrounding of utilities in developed urban areas such as Kailua Road and Ala Moana Blvd. and will continue to seek innovative and cost-effective means to make such improvements in other parts of the built environment. ● In 1955, TOC started the first campaign to place utility wiring underground. ● In 1993, TOC initiated legislation to underground utilities wires along federal-aid highways.
 In 1995, TOC spearheaded successful legislation requiring underground utilities for all new residential subdivisions. ● In 1995, TOC also formed the Safe Power Action Network to oppose the construction of the Kamoku-Pukele 138,000-volt transmission line. ● In 2002, TOC obtained a court order to prevent Hawaiian Electric Company from obtaining a Conservation District Use Permit which would have placed 90-to130-foot-high towers on Wa‘ahila Ridge.